 I do my birdie dance, and then I wake everyone because my moment is over.

-When we sing the lullaby about how time passes—every bird must leave the nest and children must grow up—I hear noises from the audience.
+When we sing the lullaby about how time passes—each little bird must leave the nest and children must grow up—I hear noises from the audience.
 Creaking and sniffling.
 The tune of the lullaby is soft and sweet, but now, the way it’s played, the way we’re singing the words, now it sounds sad.

 I see tears shining on many cheeks.
 I am full of wonder that we are making them cry.
 Grown-ups!
 I get another jolt of that electric feeling.
 We are doing it.
 We are making them believe.
 Just like Rudi said we would.